mchalapuk/folders/README.md

     del [folders...] - deletes specified folders from the group run <command-line> - runs specified command on all added folders usage - shows this message

+  Options:
+    --clean (-c) - displays only stdout and stderr from child processes
 ```

 ### Creating Groups